mrdarylguy/trading_strategies/README.md

 * The Death Cross / Golden Cross (50 and 200 day moving averages)
 * Bollinger Bands

-Currently includes API from the following sources:
+Currently includes historical data from the following API:
+* Polygon.io
 * Yahoo Finance

 Current structure of the repo is as follows ⬇️